toybreaker/jeancouteau/_articles/visit-to-the-brahmins.md

 description:
 image:
 ---
->“Ketut, I absolutely need your help to go to the Brahmin _gria_ (mansion) and as you know you to are the only one who can help me.
-You know them well and are close to them”.
+>“Ketut, I absolutely need your help to go to the Brahmin gria and as you know you are the only one who can help me.
+You know them well and you are close to them”.

 Somprong and his friend, Dabdab, were sitting and talking on the single bench of Mrs. Somprong’s tea stall.

 They used to sit there and talk everyday of the yellowing of the rice or of their daily duties to the gods.

 They chatted casually amidst the heaps of fruits and jars of cookies, the omnipresent smoke of incense wafting on the air.